pseusys/SeasideVPN/README.md

 - Packet content analysis.
 - Packet exchange time analysis.

-SeaSide VPN offers several ways to handle all these cases:
+Seaside VPN offers several ways to handle all these cases:

 1. All VPN and control packets are encrypted and don't have any unencrypted header.
 2. Control packet lengths are randomized with random length tail.